swaldman/mchange-sysadmin-scala/README.md

   If all steps succeed, the overall task succeeds.
 If any step fails, later steps are skipped and the overall task fails
-* Define a list of "best-attempt cleanups", each attempted exactly once regardless of whether the main sequence or other clean-up steps have succeeded or failed.
-The cleanup steps are given the carryforward produced by the last unskipped task.
+* Define a list of "best-attempt followups", each attempted exactly once regardless of whether the main sequence or other followup steps have succeeded or failed.
+The followup steps are given the carryforward produced by the last unskipped task.

 When you run a task, you supply a list "reporters", which generated and send